Rifframe

 • From the editor toolbar → Templates dropdown.

-Modern SaaSB2B SaaS with full funnel: logos, stats, pricing, FAQ
+Modern SaaSB2B SaaS with full funnel: logos, stats, pricing, FAQ10

-Open SourceDev tool — GitHub stats + how it works
+Open SourceDev tool, GitHub stats + how it works7

-AI toolAI product launch with badge + how-it-works + pricing
+AI toolAI product launch with badge + how-it-works + pricing10

-E-commerceOnline shop — featured product grid + ratings + faq
+E-commerceOnline shop, featured product grid + ratings + faq9

-Local businessServices + FAQ + contact form for trust
+Local businessServices + FAQ + contact form for trust7

 3. Sections, styles & variants

-Every section has a type (16 of them — hero, logos, features, how-it-works, stats, testimonials, comparison, integrations, product-grid, faq, pricing, cta, lead-magnet, nav, footer, announcement-bar), a style (split, centered, asymmetric, …) and a specific variant (default, with-trust, compact, …).
-Click the section label in the toolbar to jump straight to any variant via a dropdown — no need to cycle with arrows.
+Every section has a type (30 of them: hero, logos, features, how-it-works, stats, results, testimonials, comparison, integrations, product-grid, faq, pricing, code, team, contact, gallery, video, press, blog-preview, careers, manifesto, cta, lead-magnet, nav, footer, announcement-bar and more), a style (split, centered, asymmetric, …) and a specific variant (default, with-trust, compact, …).
+Click the section label in the toolbar to jump straight to any variant via a dropdown, no need to cycle with arrows.

 All sections share the same horizontal rhythm (max-w-7xl) and grayscale palette (no colors), so swapping styles never breaks visual harmony.